zackwoodruff/rolling_dynamics/README.md

 # rolling_dynamics - dynamic rolling simulations
 rolling_dynamics is a matlab library for simulating rolling dynamics between two rigid bodies.
 It is supplemental code to accompany the paper:
-J. Z. Woodruff and K. M Lynch, "Robotic Contact Juggling" manuscript in preparation.
+J. Z. Woodruff and K. M Lynch, "Robotic Contact Juggling" (manuscript in preparation).

 ## What should it be used for?
 This code simulates rolling contacts between two rigid bodies when the surfaces can be orthogonally parameterized.